 Halen Môn

 A pair of Bangor University graduates fell in love with Anglesey (and each other), grew oysters in the Menai Strait, and founded Anglesey Sea Zoo.
-They noticed that their seahorses – notoriously picky about water quality – thrived here, and wondered if perhaps the same pristine waters mightn’t make superb salt.
+They noticed that their seahorses – notoriously picky about water quality – thrived here, and wondered if these pristine waters might make superb salt.
 The rest is history.
 Halen Môn is now one of the world’s top salts, and its behind-the-scenes story is well told at their visitor centre.

 Siop Halen Môn, Ynys Môn.